Wintellect/MSLearn/Introduction to Git/includes/6-collaborate-using-a-shared-repo.md

 	nav { background-color: #C0D8DF; }
 	```

 1. Save both files.
 Now let's assume that Alice receives an e-mail from Bob saying he has made changes to the site.
 She decides to pull his changes before committing her own.
-(If she had already committed her changes, she would have a different problem which is discussed in the next unit.)
+(If she had already committed her changes, she would have a different problem which is discussed in the next lesson.)
 Do a pull with `git pull`:

 	```bash
 	git pull